 The back of the camera is opened by squeezing together two studs on the left hand end of the camera.
 Inside is metal painted gloss black.
 The cassette goes on the left as with most cameras and the rewind knob lifts to facilitate this.
 There are two sprocket wheels – one above and one below the film gate – rather than a sprocket shaft.
 These count the holes in the film and thus measure when enough film has passed over them for a fresh frame of film.
 Above the film gate is the camera serial number – 106541.
 The edges of the back have significant flanges to keep the interior light proof.
 This is so much better than the Japanese idea of foam light seals that degrade with time.

 Some small details.
 The non-plated parts of the exterior are covered in black leatherette.
 This is in very good condition with no evidence of lifting at all.
 There is a standard – 1/4 inch Whitworth – tripod boss centrally in the base.
 There are two aperture scales on the lens.
 These scales are forward of the focus ring and move when the lens is focused.
-The aperture scale that a is on top when the lens is focused at infinity is blow the lens when focused at 1.5 m – but the other scale is now on top.
+The aperture scale that is on top when the lens is focused at infinity is below the lens when focused at 1.5 m – but the other scale is now on top.
+There are no indents for the aperture ring and it is too easy to move it accidentally when focusing the lens.
 There is a small strap lug at either end of the top plate.

 I have yet to try this camera with film but I will be doing so and will post the results here when I do.